metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Optional:

 - `args` (List of String) Arguments to the entrypoint.
-The docker image's CMD is used if this is not provided.
+The container image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 - `command` (List of String) Entrypoint array.
 Not executed within a shell.
-The docker image's ENTRYPOINT is used if this is not provided.
+The container image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 - `env` (Attributes List) List of environment variables to set in the container.
 Cannot be updated. (see [below for nested schema](#nestedatt--spec--repo--init_containers--env))
 - `env_from` (Attributes List) List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated. (see [below for nested schema](#nestedatt--spec--repo--init_containers--env_from))
-- `image` (String) Docker image name.
+- `image` (String) Container image name.
 More info: https://kubernetes.io/docs/concepts/containers/images This field is optional to allow higher level config management to default or override container images in workload controllers like Deployments and StatefulSets.
 - `image_pull_policy` (String) Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
 - `lifecycle` (Attributes) Actions that the management system should take in response to container lifecycle events.
 Cannot be updated. (see [below for nested schema](#nestedatt--spec--repo--init_containers--lifecycle))
 - `liveness_probe` (Attributes) Periodic probe of container liveness.
 Container will be restarted if the probe fails.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--repo--init_containers--liveness_probe))
 - `ports` (Attributes List) List of ports to expose from the container.
-Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default '0.0.0.0' address inside a container will be accessible from the network.
+Modifying this array with strategic merge patch may corrupt the data.
+For more information See https://github.com/kubernetes/kubernetes/issues/108255.
 Cannot be updated. (see [below for nested schema](#nestedatt--spec--repo--init_containers--ports))
 - `readiness_probe` (Attributes) Periodic probe of container service readiness.
 Container will be removed from service endpoints if the probe fails.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--repo--init_containers--readiness_probe))
+- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--repo--init_containers--resize_policy))
 - `resources` (Attributes) Compute Resources required by this container.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--repo--init_containers--resources))
+- `restart_policy` (String) RestartPolicy defines the restart behavior of individual containers in a pod.
+This field may only be set for init containers, and the only allowed value is 'Always'.
+For non-init containers or when this field is not specified, the restart behavior is defined by the Pod's restart policy and the container type.
+Setting the RestartPolicy as 'Always' for the init container will have the following effect: this init container will be continually restarted on exit until all regular containers have terminated.
+Once all regular containers have completed, all init containers with restartPolicy 'Always' will be shut down.
+This lifecycle differs from normal init containers and is often referred to as a 'sidecar' container.
+Although this init container still starts in the init container sequence, it does not wait for the container to complete before proceeding to the next init container.
+Instead, the next init container starts immediately after this init container is started, or after any startupProbe has successfully completed.
 - `security_context` (Attributes) SecurityContext defines the security options the container should be run with.
 If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.
 More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--repo--init_containers--security_context))
 - `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.
 If specified, no other probes are executed until this completes successfully.
 If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
 This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation.
 This cannot be updated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--repo--init_containers--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.